-MUS 154 MCKENDREE COLLEGE CONCERT CHOIR (1 or non-credit)
+MUS 154 MCKENDREE UNIVERSITY CONCERT CHOIR (1 or non-credit)

 Open to all students.
 Programs are chosen from the best in choral literature.
-Each semester the choir performs both on and off campus. and prepares a major work which is performed with an instrumental ensemble.
+Each semester the choir performs both on and off campus, and prepares a major work which is performed with an instrumental ensemble.
 Limit of three credits toward core General Education requirements.
 Additional credits may be used for elective requirements.
 Each semester.

-MUS 156 MCKENDREE COLLEGE CONCERT BAND (1 or non-credit)
+MUS 156 MCKENDREE UNIVERSITY CONCERT BAND (0-1)